Maintain your fitness (when all about you are losing theirs!)

 Every day you commute by bike is an easily quantified extra amount in your wallet or bank account.
 (Don’t forget, if you want to save money when buying a new bike and your employer is signed up to a Cycle to Work scheme provider, your local Gazelle dealer will be able to sort out a tax-saving deal paid for in monthly interest-free instalments.)

-Make that New Year’s resolution count (and get your beach body sorted)
+Make New Year’s resolution count

-Winter riding is safer than you think (darkness is your friend – really!)
+Winter riding is safer than you think

 OK, ice and hurricane levels of wind might be no fun, but everything else that winter brings is easy to deal with, as long as you have the right kit.
 One thing that it’s really important to point out is that cycling at night, in the dark, is just as safe, or sometimes even safer, than riding during the day.